Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

-\begin{claim} Let $uvw$ be on the face boundary of a big face of $G^{*}$.
-If $u$ is a true vertex of degree at most five and $uv$ is not a new edge, then at least one of $v$ and $w$ is a big vertex in $G^{*}$. \end{claim} \begin{proof} If $v$ is a true vertex, then $uv \in E(G)$ and $\deg_{G^{*}}(v) \geq \Delta - 2 \geq 9$ by (P1).
-So we may assume that $v$ is a crossing vertex and $w$ is a true vertex.
-By the construction of $G^{*}$, we know that the vertex $w$ is a big vertex. \end{proof} {\bf The Discharging Rules:} \begin{enumerate}[label=(R\arabic*)] \item Every $\Delta$-vertex which is adjacent to some $(3, *)$-vertices of $G^{*}$ sends $1/2$ to a special $\Delta$-vertex $v_{0}$, and then every $(3, *)$-vertex of $G^{*}$ receives $1$ from the vertex $v_{0}$. \item Every big face donates its redundant charge equally to its incident small vertices. \item If $v$ is a $(5, 5)$-vertex and it is incident with five $3$-faces, then $v$ receives $1/3$ from each of its true neighbors. \item Some other discharging rules are illustrated in figures (a)--(x); note that the dashed line denotes the two vertices are nonadjacent, the wavy line denotes the ``new edge'', and denotes the edge that we do not know whether it is a new edge; the solid dot denotes true vertex and the hollow dot denotes crossing vertex. \end{enumerate} \begin{claim} Let $uvw$ be on the face boundary of a big face $f$.
+{\bf The Discharging Rules:} \begin{enumerate}[label=(R\arabic*)] \item Every $\Delta$-vertex which is adjacent to some $(3, 3^{+})$-vertices of $G^{*}$ sends $1/2$ to a particular $\Delta$-vertex $v_{0}$, and every $(3, 3^{+})$-vertex of $G^{*}$ receives $1$ from the vertex $v_{0}$ (no matter whether these two vertices are adjacent). \item Every $4^{+}$-face sends its redundant charge equally to its incident small vertices. \item If $v$ is a $(5, 5)$-vertex and it is incident with five $3$-faces, then $v$ receives $1/3$ from each of its true neighbors. \item All the other discharging rules are illustrated in figures (a)--(x); note that the dashed line denotes the two vertices are nonadjacent, the wavy line denotes the ``new edge'', and denotes the edge that we do not know whether it is a new edge; the solid dot labeled with "?" means that we cannot determine whether it is big or small vertex, the big solid dot denotes big true vertex, the small solid dot denotes small true vertex and the hollow dot denotes crossing vertex. \end{enumerate} \begin{claim} Let $uvw$ be on the face boundary walk of a $4^{+}$-face $f$.
 Suppose that $v$ is a true vertex of degree at most five and neither $uv$ nor $vw$ is a new edge.
 If $f$ is a $4$-face, then $v$ receives at least $1$ from $f$, unless both $u$ and $w$ are crossing vertices and $v$ receives $2/3$ from $f$.
-If $f$ is a $5^{+}$-face, then $v$ receives at least $4/3$ from it. \end{claim} \begin{proof} If $f$ is a $4$-face and $u, w$ are all crossing vertices, then $f$ donates its redundant charge equally to three small vertices by \autoref{OneBigVertex} and (R2), and then $v$ will receive $2/3$ from $f$.
-If $f = uvww'$ is a $4$-face and at least one vertex in $\{u, w\}$, say $u$, is not a crossing vertex, then $u$ is a true (big) vertex, and also at least one vertex in $\{w, w'\}$ is a big vertex by \autoref{OneBigVertex}, hence the vertex $v$ will receive at least $1$ from $f$ by (R2).
+If $f$ is a $5^{+}$-face, then $v$ receives at least $4/3$ from it. \end{claim} \begin{proof} Suppose that $f = uvww'$ is a $4$-face.
+If both $u$ and $w$ are crossing vertices, then $f$ sends its redundant charge equally to three small vertices by \autoref{OneBigVertex} and (R2), and then $v$ receives $2/3$ from $f$.
+If at least one vertex in $\{u, w\}$, says $u$, is a true vertex, then it is big, and additionally at least one vertex in $\{w, w'\}$ is a big vertex by \autoref{OneBigVertex}, and thus the vertex $v$ receives at least $1$ from $f$ by (R2).